persuaded9041/poke-solus-fr/README.md

 There are three versions of this romhack: _Solus Red_, _Solus Green_, and _Solus Blue_.
 The differences between versions are solely cosmetic (palettes, title screen text, etc.), as this project consolidates any of the meaningful version-specific differences that existed across versions, such as Pokémon availability.
 For a complete list of version differences, check [here][versiondifferences].

-[Building from source](#building-all-three-roms-from-source) will yield three ROMs:

-- Solus Red (`pokesolusred.gbc`)
-- Solus Green (`pokesolusgreen.gbc`)
-- Solus Blue (`pokesolusblue.gbc`)

-_Note_: Solus Green, if played on Game Boy Color, uses the GBC's built-in mostly-green palette.
+_Note_: Solus Green, if played on Game Boy Color, uses the GBC's built-in green "duochrome" palette.
 This is the same one which was used by the Japanese release of Pokémon Green Version.

 ## Installation